fablue/building-a-social-network-with-flutter/README.md

 }
 ```

-So now we should talk about the _MainPageState.
+Now we should talk about the _MainPageState.
 As written somewhere above:
 Please make sure to know what Widgets and their States are and how to basically build layouts using Flutter!

 ### 1.1 Creating a PageView with three children
-Since we know that we need to have 3 pages: "trends", "feed" and "community" inside our app we will
+The App has to display three different pages to the user: trends, feed and community.
-implement those widgets later, but we will implement the Scaffold.
+We will use a [PageView](https://docs.flutter.io/flutter/widgets/PageView-class.html) and place
-We will place color placeholders inside them.
+some Placeholders inside it for now.

 ```dart
 class _MainPageState extends State<MainPage> {